 Germany is an important coffee trade hub in Europe

 Germany is a consolidated hub for coffee re-exports in Europe.
-Germany was the largest re-exporter of green coffee beans in Europe in 2019, with a share of 50%.
-Total German re-exports of green coffee beans in 2019 reached 356 thousand tonnes, increasing on average by 3.3% between 2015 and 2019.
-The main destinations for Germany’s green coffee re-exports were Poland (26%), the United States (23%) and Spain (10%).
-Other export destinations include the Netherlands (8.4%), France (7.3%) and the Czech Republic (4.5%).
+Germany was the second-largest re-exporter of green coffee beans in Europe in 2021, with a share of 36%.
+Total German re-exports of green coffee beans in 2021 reached 208,000 tonnes, increasing by 1.9% on average between 2017 and 2021.
+The main destinations for Germany’s green coffee re-exports were Poland (42%) and the Netherlands (11%).
+Other export destinations include the Czech Republic (6.8%), France (5.4%) and Austria (4.1%).

 Germany has a large coffee roasting industry

 Large coffee roasters in Germany include Tchibo, Jacobs, Dallmayr, J.J.
 Darboven and Melitta.
 Nestlé also has large roasting facilities in Germany.
-In 2014, Nestlé opened Europe’s largest Dolce Gusto coffee capsule plant in Germany.
 Examples of small-scale roasters are Backyard Coffee and Bergbrand, which cater to niche markets.
 To find more roasters in Germany, have a look at the database of the German Coffee Association.

-Germany is the largest coffee consumer market in Europe
+Germany is a large coffee consumption market in Europe

 - Activate the “Translation” function of your browser to make the studies available in your native language.